 3. Working out with a cold could increase your recovery time

-Exercising with a cold is a double-edged sword.
+Exercising with a cold is a double-edged sword, just like exercising when you feel run down.
 While you may be happier if you go for a workout, whether that's a walk or something more strenuous, you could end up making your flu worse and having it for longer, which will undoubtedly impact your ability to train over the next few weeks.

 "The impact of a cold is variable depending on the person and the severity of the cold.
 The individual themselves may have other medical problems which could change how a cold affects them that might make handling a cold more challenging.
 Some colds are worse than others.
 Some last a few days and have mild symptoms, whereas others can be more severe, leaving you in bed for days with a more prolonged recovery."